pcubillos/mc3/docs/get_started.rst

 At the end of the MCMC run, ``MC3`` displays a summary of the MCMC sample, best-fitting parameters, credible-region boundaries, posterior mean and standard deviation, among other statistics.

-.. note:: More information will be displayed, depending on the MCMC
-          configuration (see :ref:`mctutorial`).

 Additionally, the user has the option to generate several plots of the MCMC
 sample: the best-fitting model and data curves, parameter traces, and